bluesky314/MLheuristics.github.io/_posts/2019-05-12-Continual Learning.md

 \end{align}
 $

-The left side, being the final output of task B, gives us the final distribution from training task A and then B. All the information learned when solving task A is contained in the conditional probability $p(\Theta | D_A)$
+The left side, being the final output of task B, gives us the final distribution from training task A and then B. All the information learned when solving task A is contained in the conditional distribution of $\Theta|D_A$

 <div id="container">